CarsonScott/Adaptive-Template-Model/README.md

 **_1.2) System Objectives_**

 In the following framework, I propose a feasible solution for extending template-matching methods to topological space, like graphs and networks.
-The main objective is to ultimately uncover a mechanism for complex pattern recognition that uses template-matching methods, as this may substantially reduce the computational resources required for high-level pattern recognition.
+The two main objectives are: 1. to uncover a mechanism for complex pattern recognition that uses template-matching methods, as this may substantially reduce the computational resources required for high-level pattern recognition, and 2. to provide a universal method of analogical processing that can be applied across all types of information.

 ***